NishaIssac/hm07-qa-us/README.md

 Jest API testing suite for Urban Grocers app

 PROJECT DESCRIPTION:
-The Jest API testing suite for Urban Grocers app allows you to fetch the server data by passing the API endpoints through requests GET,POST,PUT and DELETE by creating and executing the tests on the IDE environment Visual Studio Code.The primary objective of the project is that it allows you to check for the actual status codes with the expected ones that are received from the server end.
+The Jest API testing suite for Urban Grocers app allows you to fetch the server data by passing the API endpoints through requests GET,POST,PUT and DELETE by creating and executing the tests on the IDE environment Visual Studio Code.The primary objective of the project is that it allows you to check for the actual status codes and response body with the expected ones that are received from the server end.

 TECHNOLOGIES AND TECHNIQUES USED:
-Javascript           : Used to build frontend elements Nodejs               : This is a Javascript Run time Environment Visual Studio code   : This is a development environment(IDE)used for coding and debugging Postman              : Exclusively usedfor API testing Git and GitHub       : Git is a Version Control System from local machine connecting to the remote repository GitHub for project collaborations.
+Javascript           : Used to build frontend elements Nodejs               : This is a Javascript Run time Environment Visual Studio code   : This is a development environment(IDE)used for coding and debugging Postman              : Exclusively used for API testing Git and GitHub       : Git is a Version Control System from local machine connecting to the remote repository GitHub for project collaborations.
 NPM                  : Node Package Manager consists of all the libraries for Javascript that is used in buiding the applications
 Commands             : Used commands in order to run the tests in VS code terminal and also to connect to the remote repository on Git Bash.